Weight Loss Ideas

 PROVE IT TO YOURSELF IN REAL TIME with CGM- SEE DETAILS HERE TO AVOID COMMON PITFALLS

-3. Convert your entire diet mostly vegetable-based.
-(80%+ vegetables).
+3. Convert your entire diet to 80% + vegetable-based.
 If this seems daunting try the "Broccoli 2" approach and please review the reading list below.
 We do not recommend "fake meat" products which are just as unhealthy as any processed foods.
 Eat "real" food.
 Feed the gut (fiber) and stop damaging your liver (toxins) - Reference book Metabolical by Dr. Lustig.
-Your meats should be anything but chicken (goat, lamb, some beefs, some fish), avoid all chicken as the poultry industry is highly processed.
+Your meats should be anything but chicken as the poultry industry is highly processed.
+Meats that are fine include goat, lamb, duck, some beefs, some fish.
 Fruit is not recommended (once a month is reasonable) as fruit contains fructose and is just a sugar source.

 Jogi Rule of Thumb- If the individual food components a persons consumes do not rot within 24-48 hours of leaving it out on a countertop after soaking in water, it probably should not be eaten.
 Your entire digestive process is a symphony of the microbiome to compost (rot) your food.
 If the bacteria outside your microbiome cannot digest the food on your countertop, how can your gut bacteria?
 A good example of this is most store bought shelf bread.